Review digest

 Our take

-The reviewers converge on one thing the videos can't answer for you: it only makes financial sense if you replace enough salon blowouts.
-That is exactly a break-even question.
-Take your real salon price and how often you style, and the calculator shows how many blowouts it takes to pay the Airwrap off - and whether the cheaper Shark FlexStyle gets you there faster.
+The reviewers converge on one thing the videos can't answer for you: it makes financial sense only if you replace enough salon blowouts.
+That is a break-even question.
+Take your real salon price and how often you style, and the calculator shows how many blowouts it takes to pay the Airwrap off, and whether the cheaper Shark FlexStyle gets you there faster.

 We may earn a commission from these links, at no cost to you.
 Prices vary by retailer.